 Well, hello!
 I’m Abi, a writer and photographer who swapped a career as a doctor for a life on the road.
 Inside the Travel Lab started as a home for the places I loved and the people I’d met that didn’t fit into the world of mainstream media.
 It pretty much still is.

-Without wishing to make you feel sick, it’s my kind of love letter to the world.
-And if you’re brand new to this site, and blogs in general, you might like to start here.
+If you’re brand new to this site, and blogs in general, you might like to start here.

 A Little About Me, A Lot About Travel